-We recognized asset impairments, restructuring, and other special charges of \$23.8 million in the first quarter of 2012, primarily consisting of a change in our estimates of returned product related to the withdrawal of Xigris® from the market during the fourth quarter of 2011.
+We recognized asset impairments, restructuring, and other special charges of \$23.8 million for the first six months of 2012, primarily consisting of a change in our estimates of returned product related to the withdrawal of Xigris[®] from the market during the fourth quarter of 2011.

-We recognized severance costs of \$76.3 million in the first quarter of 2011 as a result of the 2009 initiative to reorganize global operations, streamline various functions of the business, and reduce total employees, as well as other previously announced strategic actions to reduce our cost structure.
+We recognized restructuring charges, primarily related to severance costs, of \$132.3 million and \$208.6 million in the second quarter and first six months of 2011, respectively, as a result of the 2009 initiative to reorganize global operations, streamline various functions of the business, and reduce total employees, as well as other previously announced strategic actions to reduce our cost structure.